azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

 			- The 12V number will be used for LV circuit and WON'T change.
 			- These ***won't*** be the final numbers for the min and max duty cycle for Channel B and PWM duty cycle, since there will be a voltage drop (i.e. there's a diode in line to prevent reverse polarity).

+7. Problem was found with the proximity of the LCD SDA pin and the drive PWM pin.
+Coupling was putting the ESP32 into an undetermined state.
+Changed the PWM output pin to GPIO27 and soldered a wire between GPIO19 and GPIO27.
+Coupling problem was solved.

 ## Channel A External Connections Part 2
 1. This is testing the input potentiometer & XT30 connector for `CHANNEL_A`.